 - Bus problems?
 For bus issues, contact the district transportation office at (206) 252-0900 or transdept@seattleschools.org (be prepared with your route number and student ID number). - Late or missed bus?
 When a bus is late, the bus or replacement bus should complete the run as soon as possible.
 If a student misses the bus, the parent/guardian is responsible for getting him/her to or from school.
-Please make sure you have a back-up plan for missed buses and that your child knows the plan!

-• Going home on the bus with a friend?
-To send your child home on a bus with a friend, submit a request via e-mail to our Attendance Secretary at montlake.attendance@seattleschools.org to get a temporary bus card.
+Please make sure you have a back-up plan for missed buses and that your child knows the plan! - Going home on the bus with a friend or getting off at a different stop?
+To send your child home on a bus with a friend, submit a request via e-mail to our Attendance Secretary before 8:30 am at montlake.attendance@seattleschools.org to get a temporary bus card.